zinuok/Xavier_NX/README.md

 $ vi /opt/teamviewer/tv_bin/script/tvw_main
 ```

-+ **Additional problem fixing**
++ **Additional problem fixing**<br>
 from [here](https://medium.com/@hmurari/how-to-install-teamviewer-on-a-jetson-nano-38080f87f039)
-Once you followed aboved sequence, you could execute teamviewer.
-If you reboot your system and try to execute Teamviewer, however, teamviewer will not be executed.
+Once you followed aboved sequence, you could execute Teamviewer.
+If you reboot your system and try to execute Teamviewer, however, Teamviewer will not be executed.
-So you have to rename following file.
+So you have to rename the '50_mesa.json' Teamviewer uses.
 ```
 $ sudo mv /usr/share/glvnd/egl_vendor.d/50_mesa.json /usr/share/glvnd/egl_vendor.d/50_mesa-old.json
 ```